Ready to make your first purchase? Here are a few pointers…

 The entire electrical system of any machine is connected through wires.
 If there is a broken wire somewhere – it affects the entire machine.
 The car is no exception!

-Wires are found in different corners of the vehicle and in places where they vibrate, exposed to heat or fluids.
+Wires are found in different corners of the vehicle where they vibrate and are exposed to heat or fluids.
 The wires can pull apart or corrode, stopping the supply of electricity to the needed components.

 Broken wiring is very common and affects any system in the vehicle.
 Tracing the wiring break can be painstaking and almost impossible without diagnostic equipment.
 Have a professional mechanic fix this issue for you.